eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 discussion paper.

-However, the [W3C Digital Credentials API] is still under development and has not yet been standardized.
+However, the [W3C Digital Credentials API] is still under development and has not yet been standardised.
 For the [W3C Digital Credentials API] to be mandated by this ARF in the future, it will have to align with the principles and expectations outlined in
 [Chapter 3](./discussion-topics/f-digital-credential-api.md#3) of the Topic F